GoPro action camera mounted on a chest harness

 • Last-generation platform; new firmware features may go to HERO13 first

 The HERO12 Black E-Commerce Package is the right pick for buyers who want flagship-tier image quality at the lowest current price.
 4.6-star rating across 648 reviews is the highest in the mid tier, and the $59 savings versus HERO13 Forest Green does not cost you anything meaningful in real-world image output.
-5.3K60 video, 27MP photos, and body-waterproofing are all carried over from HERO13.

 Full reviews, value tier (under $300)